-As the waters were much in demand at the time by the local people, who bathed in them to cure their ailments, the Queen ordered a hospital to be built so that they could treat themselves in some comfort.
+The local people bathed in those hot springs to cure their ailments.
+So, the Queen ordered to build a hospital for the people.
+Since there was high demand for the springs, this allowed bathing in comfort.
 Around the hospital, a village was formed, which came to be known as “Caldas da Rainha” (The Queen`s Hot Springs).

-The town continued to grow, reaching its heyday in the late 19th and early 20th century, at a time when it was fashionable to take a holiday in a spa resort, and Caldas da Rainha was one of the places chosen by the nobility and aristocracy.
+The town continued to grow.
+It reached its heyday in the late 19th and early 20th century.
+At that time it was fashionable to take a holiday in a spa resort.
+Hence, it was one of the places chosen by the nobility and aristocracy.

-Caldas was the birthplace of important figures in Portuguese culture, notably the painter José Malhoa (C.19), whose work can be admired in the museum named after him in the Thermal Park (Dom Carlos I garden); also born here was Rafael Bordalo Pinheiro, the 19th century caricaturist, who founded the pottery factories of Caldas da Rainha where the popular Caldas pottery began to be manufactured, of which the best-known pieces are those containing characteristics humor.
+Caldas was the birthplace of important figures in Portuguese culture, notably the painter José Malhoa (C.19), whose work can be admired in the museum named after him in the Thermal Park (Dom Carlos I garden).
+Also born here was Rafael Bordalo Pinheiro, the 19th century caricaturist.
+He founded the pottery factories where the popular Caldas pottery began to be manufactured, of which the best-known pieces are those containing characteristics humor.